Sesame675/STS2-relics-mod/README.md

 Relic Name should be like --> BLOOD_VIAL or blood_vial
 Relic Name should NOT be like --> BLOOD VIAL or blood vial

+The mods folder is for current public common version - 2026/04/16
+The public-beta mods folder is for the public beta version - 2026/05/07

 ```
 Slay the Spire 2\mods\
   StarterRelic.dll